 Chief Battelle and his wife MaryAnn reside in Chesterfield, and they have four grown children and five grandchildren.

-“I am thrilled to be joining The BackStoppers team!
-Coming from a family of first responders, it really means a lot to be able to honor and remember our fallen heroes.” – Katelyn
+“I am thrilled to be part of The BackStoppers team!
+Coming from a family of first responders, it really means a lot to be able to honor and remember our fallen heroes.” – Katelyn Klaus

 Office Manager (Retired)

 It is with simultaneous joy and sadness that we announce the retirement of Jacqueline Bettale, effective May 2017.
 After nearly twelve years of dedication and hard work as the Office Manager of The BackStoppers, Jacqueline departs to pursue volunteer opportunities and spend more time with her grandson.
 Both the office and the entire organization are better because of her leadership, devotion, and organizational skills.
 Jacqueline’s compassion and wisdom will be truly missed, and we cannot thank her enough for the impact she has made on the families we assist, our staff, and the organization.